gryphonshafer/Quizzing-Rule-Book/content/governance/internationals.md

 - Points will be accurately tallied on individual quizzers for each team by the statistician appointed by the CQLT.

 ### Statistician
-- A statistician will be responsible for keeping individual quizzers’ scores.
+- A statistician will be responsible for keeping individual quizzers' scores.
 - This individual shall not be a regular scorekeeper.

 ## Quiz Question Selection